 These twelve Jesus sent out with the following instructions: “Do not go among the Gentiles or enter any town of the Samaritans.
 Go rather to the lost sheep of Israel. – Matthew 10:5–6

 Why did Jesus not send his disciples to Gentiles and Samaritans?
 The Gentiles were the people who knew the least about the true God.
 From a missiological standpoint, they were the least reached.
 The Samaritans knew something of the Law but were not accepted as genuine worshippers of the God of Israel.
 They were also unreached and proved to be among the most responsive to Jesus’ message.
-Among them, Jesus saw one of his greatest harvests (John 4:35-42).
+Among them, Jesus saw one of his greatest harvests (John 4:35-42).1 See also my blog post about why Jesus did not focus his ministry on the responsive Samaritans.

 We understand from Scripture that the Good News of the kingdom of God needed to be offered to the Jews first.
 God offered the blessing of salvation first to the physical descendants of Abraham (Acts 3:25-26)